 Objective: 1.
 In this course students will learn:

-• about the main theories that have been developed to explain US foreign policy;
+• about the main theories that explain foreign policy decision-making;

-• how to apply these theories to understand how US foreign policy is made;
+• how to apply these theories to understand how foreign policy decisions are made;

 Objective: 2.
 Students will acquire the following skills:

-• appraise the strengths and limitations of existing theoretical approaches to US foreign policy making;
+• appraise the strengths and limitations of theoretical approaches to foreign policy making;

-• write a research paper and select the theories that best explain one specific foreign policy event in US history;
+• write a research paper and select the theories that best explain the case given the evidence;

-• Present research findings in a clear, concise and convincing manner.
+• Present research findings in a clear, concise and convincing manner and offer policy recommendations.

 Methods of Instruction